arkhai-io/agentic-rag/ASSUMPTIONS.md

 3. **No VRAM management** - User responsible for configuring batch sizes to avoid OOM.
 Single GPU can handle both conversion and embedding workers in parallel.

-4. **Actual tokenizer** - Use HuggingFace tokenizer for accurate token counting in embedding dynamic batching.
+4. **Basic whitespace tokenizer** - Use simple whitespace-based tokenizer for token counting in embedding dynamic batching (no HuggingFace dependencies for initial prototype).

 5. **Multiprocessing workers** - Use PyTorch multiprocessing for converter and embedding workers to provide process isolation for black-box components.
 Architecture:
    - **Conversion Consumer Process**: Reads from queue and manages a persistent `multiprocessing.Pool` for parallel document processing within batches